liuweichaox/DataAcquisition/README.en.md

 - Disconnection and timeout retries maintain stability.
 - Acquisition frequency is configurable down to milliseconds.
 - Configuration files define table structures, column names, and sampling frequency.
-- Compatible with .NET Standard 2.0/2.1 and runs on Windows, Linux, and macOS.
+- Built on .NET 8.0 and runs on Windows, Linux, and macOS.

 ## 🛠️ Installation
 ### 📥 Clone the repository